skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 &nbsp;

 For it breaks the myths
-and only strengthens
+and only strengthens what is true.
-What is true.

 &nbsp;

-But only if you dare
+But only if you dare to question
-to question
 the nature of things.

 &nbsp;